 Wire coats are quite interesting.
 You typically see wire coats on Terriers.
 The largest wire coat dog is likely the Irish Wolfhound.
 They have thick strands that can tangle easily.

-Wire coat dogs are not difficult to groom.
+Wire coat dogs are not difficult to groom, according to the professional groomers on our panel.
 However, you do need to stay on top of your dog’s grooming routine to prevent matting and tangles.

 Slicker brushes and pin brushes are the most helpful for wire coat dogs.
-Bristles crushes are pretty useless.
+Bristle brushes, on the other hand, are pretty useless.

 Long coat dogs like German Shepherds and Irish Setters are characterised by huge amounts of shedding and long fluffy fur.
 It’s not entirely true that all long coat dogs shed.
 The Old English Sheepdog for example is notorious for not shedding that much.

 Regardless of shedding levels, long coat dogs usually need more maintenance than short haired dog breeds.